Kenny1995/feedreader/README.md

 Quick start
 ===============================

 A simple way to go is to clone or download this git repository to your local machine.
-Locate to the repository folder and open index.html, you should be able to see the feeds load.
+Locate to the repository folder and open index.html, you should be able to see the feeds load or you can click on this [link](https://kenny1995.github.io/feedreader/. ), to run it.

 About the tests